The New York Times Capsule: Design

 The capsule is 5' X 5' X 5', is made of stainless steel and weighs 2800 lbs.
 The design is meant to resemble a flower and opens into four quadrants that each store a portion of the 100+ items to be opened in the year 3,000 A.D.

 Location

 The capsule was initially displayed in the museum as part of the lead up exhibition and was then sent back to the foundry in Lancaster, PA for final prep before its permanent installation.

 The capsule was permanently installed by the 79th street entrance but was moved to the garden near the 81st street entrance to make room for the museum's construction of the new Richard Gilder Center.

 The time capsule was temporarily removed from the NYC Natural History Museum in 2019, and stored in CT.
 It is scheduled to be returned to the Natural History Museum in 2026.
-See this article for reference.